radius-project/design-notes/resources/2023-10-simulated-environment.md

 ## Objectives

-Introduce the concept of a simulated environment
+We would like the users to have the ability to see what resources would be deployed and visualize the application graph without actually deploying any resources.
+For this, we will introduce the concept of a simulated environment.

 > **Issue Reference:** https://github.com/radius-project/radius/issues/6336\